nob-islan/documents/java/MyBatis_Dynamic_SQL使い方/README.md

     , age
     , remarks
 ) VALUES (
-    "nob"
+    'nob'
     , 13
-    , "This is a test data"
+    , 'This is a test data'
 );
 ```